apache/cordova-mobile-spec/README.md

 ## Mobile Spec Suite ##

-More info coming soon.

-These specs are designed to run inside the device that implements it - _it will fail in the browser_.
+These specs are designed to run inside the mobile device that implements it - _it will fail in the DESKTOP browser_.

+You should include the PhoneGap JavaScript file (phonegap.js) in this project.

+The goal is to test mobile device functionality inside a mobile browser.
+Where possible, the PhoneGap API lines up with HTML 5 spec.
+Maybe down the road we could use this spec for parts of HTML 5, too :)

 LICENSE